optfantasy/djages/README.md

 $ ./deploy
 ````

-Check if deploying success, go to your IP/domain http://example.com.
+Go to your IP/domain : http://example.com to check if it works.
+(Don't forget to open 80 port in your security group if you are using AWS)

 #### Contributors